Plumbing repair won't flush

 Plumbing

-The answer to 'plumbing repair won't flush' is that there are several common causes, including a clogged toilet, a problem with the flush mechanism, or an issue with the plumbing system.
-Symptoms may include the toilet not filling with water, the water not draining properly, or a slow flush.
-Solutions can range from plunging the toilet to more complex repairs like replacing the flapper or fixing a clogged drain line.
+The answer to 'plumbing repair won't flush' is that there are several common causes, including a clogged toilet, a malfunctioning flush mechanism, or a problem with the plumbing system.
+Symptoms may include the toilet not flushing properly, water not draining, or a gurgling sound.

 Step-by-Step Guide